 The first column (circled column on the left) identifies what the file is.
 The other (circled on the right) includes a link to the file in a Google bucket.

 To copy a workspace resources data table from another workspace, you can download an existing table by clicking on the "Download TSV" link (top right) to your local machine.
-Then upload to a different workspace by clicking on the blue "+" icon by the TABLES column.
+Then upload to a different workspace by clicking the "Click to upload TSV" link.

 To create a workspace resources table, you can create a TSV file using a spreadsheet editor just like for a regular data table (above).
 The spreadsheet looks like this: